The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

 We have calculated the matrix elements of these two-body terms in the harmonic-oscillator (HO) basis, consistently with the chiral Hamiltonian, and added them to the one-body LO and N$^2$LO operators.

-It is worth pointing out that, as it will be shown in Sec. \ref{effopsec}, we have included these two-body electroweak currents explicitly and without resorting to any approximation.
-This is at variance with respect to the procedure that has been followed in Ref. \cite{Menendez11}, where the chiral two-body axial currents have been included retaining only the normal-ordered one-body contribution by taking as reference state a Fermi-gas approximation for the core.
+It is worth pointing out that, as will be shown in Sec. \ref{effopsec}, we have included these two-body electroweak currents explicitly and without resorting to any approximation.
+This is at variance with respect to the procedure that was followed in Ref. \cite{Menendez11}, where the chiral two-body axial currents were included, retaining only the normal-ordered one-body contribution by taking as reference state a Fermi-gas approximation for the core.

 The convergence with respect to the truncation of the ChPT expansion at N$^3$LO will be discussed in Sec. \ref{results}.